crowdagger/caribon/README.md

 `$ cargo run -- --input=some_text.txt`

 Also note that, by default, `cargo run` builds and runs the program in debug mode, which is slower.
-This isn't a problem for tiny file, but if you plan to detect a repetitions in, say, a novel, using cpu-extensive features (such as fuzzy string matching), you might want to run with `--release`:
+This isn't a problem for tiny files, but if you plan to detect a repetitions in, say, a novel, using cpu-extensive features (such as fuzzy string matching, see below), you might want to run with `--release`:

 `$ cargo run --release -- --input=big_file.html --output=output_big_file.html`